Next website update scheduled for 1/17, and includes the new Fruits & Vegetables section along with updates to the entire Plant Selection section.

 Snapdragons are tall, colorful annuals with unique blooms and cool-season charm.

-Annuals offer vibrant, long-lasting color throughout the growing season, instantly brightening gardens and landscapes.
-They grow quickly and bloom profusely, providing gardeners with fast results and satisfying visual impact.
-Additionally, many annuals attract pollinators like bees and butterflies, supporting local ecosystems while enhancing garden health.
+Annuals provide bright, lasting color all season long, instantly enlivening gardens and landscapes.
+They establish quickly and flower abundantly, giving gardeners fast, rewarding results and striking visual appeal.
+Many annuals also attract pollinators such as bees and butterflies, supporting local ecosystems while boosting overall garden health.

-Plant annuals after the last frost, choosing a sunny or partially shaded location depending on the variety.
-Use well-draining, fertile soil and enrich it with compost before planting.
-Water consistently at the base, keeping the soil moist but not soggy, and apply mulch to help retain moisture.
-Monitor for common pests like aphids, whiteflies, and slugs, and treat promptly if they appear.
-Prevent diseases by ensuring good air circulation, removing affected leaves, and avoiding overhead watering.
+Plant annuals after the final frost, selecting a sunny or partially shaded spot based on the variety.
+Prepare well-draining, nutrient-rich soil and mix in compost before planting.
+Water regularly at the base, keeping soil evenly moist but not waterlogged, and apply mulch to conserve moisture.
+Watch for pests such as aphids, whiteflies, and slugs, and address issues promptly.
+Reduce disease risk by promoting good air circulation, removing damaged foliage, and avoiding overhead watering.